appfair/App/docs/index.md

 From world-class web browsers like {{ browsers[0] }}, {{ browsers[1] }}, and {{ browsers[2] }}, to essential messaging apps like {{ messengers[0] }}, {{ messengers[1] }}, and {{ messengers[2] }}, and from media players like {{ players[0] }}, {{ players[1] }}, and {{ players[2] }} to critical tech tools like {{ tools[0] }}, {{ tools[1] }}, and {{ tools[2] }}, the App Fair is your missing source for all the Mac apps that you need and use every day.

-## Straight from the Creators
+## Straight from the Makers

-Apps acquired through the App Fair come straight from their creators, with no intermediaries.
+The apps you acquire through the App Fair come straight from their creators, with no intermediaries.
 They are granted the full protection of macOS's built-in security features like MRT & XProtect, while at the same time remaining unconstrained by many of the restrictions that can hobble apps installed through other channels.

 <!-- App Fair.app has access to catalogs from: